The Thirty-Nine Steps: The Thirty Nine Steps (1978)

 the events in The Thirty-Nine Steps.

 The 39 Steps (2008)

 The BBC commissioned a new television adaptation of the novel, scripted by Lizzie Mickery and produced by BBC Scotland's drama unit.
-The 90-minute film stars Rupert Penry-Jones, Lydia Leonard, Patrick Malahide and Eddie Marsan, and was first broadcast on 28 December 2008 A romantic subplot was added to the story, featuring Lydia Leonard.
-The storyline only very tenuously follows that of the book, many characters being renamed, or omitted altogether.
+The 90-minute film stars Rupert Penry-Jones, Lydia Leonard, Patrick Malahide and Eddie Marsan, and was first broadcast on 28 December 2008 The storyline only very tenuously follows that of the book, with many characters being renamed or omitted altogether, and romantic subplot was added to the story.
 The film ends with a scene involving a submarine in a Scottish loch, rather than the original setting off the Kent coast, and the apparent death of one character.

 Radio

 There were numerous American radio adaptations during the two decades following the release of Hitchcock's film, most of which were based on its heavily altered plot.
 It remains a popular subject for modern live productions done in a similar, old-time radio style.